Proposal Development

 Proposal Routing, Approval, and Submission

 Proposal applications being prepared by faculty members and their support staff must first be reviewed and approved at the department level.
 This approval usually comes from the department Executive Administrator or Chairperson, but may also include the respective Divisional Deans depending on the scope of work being proposed.
-After these approvals have been properly captured, the proposal may be forwarded to the University Research Administration (URA) Pre-Award Administrator to obtain institutional review, approval and endorsement for submission to the funding agency.
+After these approvals have been properly captured, the proposal may be forwarded to the University Research Administration (URA) Pre-Award Administrator to obtain institutional review, approval and endorsement for submission to the funding agency. **Please note that the unit approver must be someone other than the individual that prepared the FP and application.**

 The URA Pre-Award Research Administrators assist researchers and departmental administrators with proposal development and/or submission.
 The URA Pre-Award Research Administrator is responsible for reviewing and approving budget accuracy, ensuring compliance with institutional and sponsor-specific rules and regulations, and transmitting applications and requests on behalf of The University of Chicago to federal and non-federal sponsors when required.